How to check progress during a heavy ALTER TABLE

 I want to estimate how long it will take to execute a heavy ALTER command in MySQL.

-When performing heavy ALTER such as changing columns on a MySQL table with huge data size,
+When performing heavy ALTER such as changing columns on a MySQL table with a large data size,

-There are times when you want to know how much longer it will take to finish, what process it is currently performing, etc.
+There are times when you want to know how much time is left until completion, what process is currently being performed, etc.

-Performance Schema has a long history, having been released since the days of MySQL 5.5, and its functions have been expanded with each version upgrade.
+Performance Schema has a long history, having been released since the MySQL 5.5 era, and its functionality has been expanded with each version upgrade.

 • setup_instruments Table